frdel/agent-zero/docs/installation.md

 <img src="res/setup/image-8.png" alt="docker download" width="200"/>
 <br><br>

 3. Run the installer and go through the installattion process.
 It should be even shorter than Conda installation, you can leave everything to default.
-On MacOS, the installer is a "dmg" image, so just drag and drop the application to your Applications folder like always.
+On macOS, the installer is a "dmg" image, so just drag and drop the application to your Applications folder like always.

 <img src="res/setup/image-9.png" alt="docker install" width="300"/>
 <img src="res/setup/image-10.png" alt="docker install" width="300"/>